-- General Messages - Get carded!
-Get the Pleasure Craft Operator Card. - STARTboating® is a national program from the Lifesaving Society designed to educate new boaters on the basics of how to be safe and responsible boaters. - Boat Sober! - Alcohol consumption is a factor in 32% of boating-related fatalities. - Lifejacket Use. - Choose It.
+- o Get carded!
+Take your boating safety course and get the Pleasure Craft Operator Card. - STARTboating® is a national program from the Lifesaving Society designed to educate new boaters on the basics of how to be safe and responsible boaters.

+Boat Sober!

+• Alcohol consumption is a factor in 32% of boating-related fatalities.

+Lifejacket Use.

+- o Choose It.
 Use It.
-Always wear a Lifejacket. - Lifejackets don't work if you don't wear them.
-Not wearing a lifejacket was a factor in 74% of boating deaths. - Even strong swimmers need to wear lifejackets. - Safety Tips - Don't boat alone.
+Always wear a Lifejacket. - o Lifejackets don't work if you don't wear them.
+Not wearing a lifejacket was a factor in 74% of boating deaths. - o Even strong swimmers need to wear lifejackets.

+Safety Tips

+- Don't boat alone.
 Boating alone was a major risk factor in boating-related fatalities (21%). - Stay seated.
 You can easily fall out of a small powerboat, canoe or kayak. - Check the condition of your boat and accessories. - Always have a boat safety kit on board. - Know before you go.
-Check the weather forecast and learn about local hazards. - Watch out for other swimmers and boaters.
+Check the weather forecast and learn about local hazards. - o Watch out for other swimmers and boaters.
 Always have a spotter when towing water skiers and tube riders.